arterys/inference-sdk/README.md

 To handle heatmaps of 3D volumes follow the steps for [segmentation masks](#segmentation-masks) with the `binary_type` set to `'heatmap'`.

-Optionally you can specify a color palette with 'palette':
+Optionally you can specify custom color palettes and assign them to specific parts:

 ```json
 { "protocol_version":"1.0",